jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

 test_streamlit_calculator_columns
 *********************************************************************************

-Calculator buttons are arranged in Columns or Rows.
+Calculator buttons are arranged in Columns and Rows.
 I can do the same thing with Streamlit_

 ----